 Your partner can also notice you snoring at times due to nasal congestion, which is normally caused by swollen nose membrane and extra weight.
 Tingling hands and bleeding gums can also be experienced.

 Plums For Pregnancy Nutrition

-With the significant changes that are taking in and outside of your body, it is very important to give your body sufficient amount of health nutrients.
+With the significant changes that are taking in and outside of your body, it is very important to give your body a sufficient amount of healthy nutrients.
 As you may already know, pregnant women are more prone to suffer from infections during pregnancy because of their weakened immune system.
 One of the best ways to keep your body the best of health is to eat healthy fruits and vegetables which are packed with a variety of vitamins and minerals.

 Plums come from the family of nectarines, almonds and peaches – plums are one of the most nutritious fruits to eat when pregnant.
 When dried, plums are referred to as prunes.

 Scientific research has revealed that plums are very beneficial to the health of human beings.
 They contain high levels of antioxidants which are known for their anti-cancer effects.
 It also contains flavonoids that help in protecting flavonoids against oxidation.

 Plums are also known for their ability to promote healthier and sharper eyesight.
 In fact, it prevents the onset of macular degeneration and other eye infections.
 Aside from its ability to promote healthy vision, plums are also excellent sources of potassium, dietary fibre, Vitamin A and Vitamin C.

 Constipation is very normal during pregnancy.
 Since plum is a good source of dietary, it can be a good solution to constipation.
 Aside from its dietary fibre content, plums contain isatin and sorbitol compounds that are known to be effective at regulating the body’s digestive functions, thereby preventing the occurrence of constipation.